Practical information : Accomodation Athens

 Budget & Tips

-Greece welcomes more than 26 million tourists every year, which is one of the main foreign exchange earners of the country.
-In Athens, the tourist infrastructure is obviously present everywhere: you will have no trouble finding accommodation that fits your budget.
-For a comfortable hotel, you should expect to pay around €90.
+Greece welcomes over 26 million tourists every year, making it one of the country's main foreign exchange earners.
+In Athens, the tourist infrastructure is of course everywhere: you'll have no trouble finding accommodation to suit your budget.
+A comfortable hotel costs around €90.

 Prices can vary from double to triple in some areas, and are negotiable out of season.
-In high season, however, rooms are often scarce, and you will be happy to find one; bargaining becomes impossible.
-At this time of year, it is strongly advised to make reservations.
-Real scams are rare, but if something unexpected and unpleasant happens, don't hesitate to contact the Greek authorities or the tourist police to find out what your options are.
+In high season, on the other hand, rooms are often scarce, and you'll be happy to find one; haggling then becomes impossible.
+At this time of year, reservations are strongly recommended.
+Real scams are rare, but if something unexpected and unpleasant happens, don't hesitate to contact the Greek authorities or the tourist police so that they can inform you of your options.

-There are youth hostels in most of the tourist cities, but be aware that except for one in Athens, the others are not part of the International Youth Hostel Federation and therefore do not meet its standards.
-Nevertheless, they are often the cheapest way to spend the night and they do not impose a curfew.
-For young people, they are also one of the best places to make contact with foreign counterparts.
+There are youth hostels in most tourist cities, but apart from one in Athens, the others are not part of the International Youth Hostel Federation and therefore do not meet its standards.
+Nevertheless, they are often the most affordable way to spend the night, and have no curfew.
+For young people, they are also one of the best places to make contact with their foreign counterparts.

-Bed and breakfast accommodation is much more common on the islands.
+Bed & breakfasts are much more common on the islands.
 In Athens, they are rarer, and take on the appearance of a small hotel.
-The domatia (plural of domatio, "room" in Greek), also renamed rooms to rent or rooms to let, are generally on the property of the inhabitant, but are independent of it.
-From a single room to a series of apartments to a complex of studios, the characteristics of homestays vary greatly.
-Usually open from April to October, this type of accommodation offers a more economical solution, halfway between camping and hotel rooms.
-The tourist has his own room with or without bathroom, with or without kitchenette, but always at reasonable prices.
-On the other hand, you will generally not be offered meals or breakfast.
-The owners often come and sell them to you at the bus stops or when you get off the ferries.
-Be careful, compare prices, get the exact location of the domatio and, if possible, look at pictures.
-But don't worry, generally speaking, the rooms are clean and functional, even if some rare renters are real swindlers.
-So, never pay more than one night in advance and don't hesitate to leave if you don't like it.
-However, this solution will sometimes allow you to make contacts with local people.
-Often, you can negotiate better prices if you stay several nights.
+Domatia (plural of domatio, Greek for "room"), also known as rooms to rent or rooms to let, are generally located on the owner's property, but are independent of it.
+From a single room to a series of apartments or a complex of studios, the characteristics of home rentals vary widely.
+Generally open from April to October, this type of accommodation offers a more economical solution, halfway between camping and hotel accommodation.
+Tourists have their own room, with or without bathroom, with or without kitchenette, but always at reasonable prices.
+On the other hand, you won't usually be offered meals or breakfast.
+The owners will often come and tell you about them at bus stops or when you get off the ferries.
+Be careful, compare prices, find out exactly where the domatio is located and, if possible, look at photos.
+But don't worry: generally speaking, rooms are clean and functional, even if a few renters are outright swindlers.
+So never pay more than one night in advance, and don't hesitate to leave if you don't like it.
+However, this solution will sometimes enable you to make contacts with local people.
+You can often negotiate better prices if you stay several nights.

 To be booked